Charting the main sequence of star-forming galaxies out to redshifts z<5.7: Discussion

 \subsection{Temperature-redshift relation}

 The evolution of the dust temperature with redshift has been debated numerous times in the literature.
-There are three main sets of claims that can be distinguished -- those that argue that, at fixed $L_{\rm IR}$, $T_{\rm d}$ is lower at higher redshifts (e.g. \citealt{Chapman_2002, Pope_2006, Magnelli_2014}), those that claim $T_{\rm d}$ to be increasing with $z$ (e.g. \citealt{Schreiber_2018, Faisst_2020}), and those that show no evolution at all (e.g. \citealt{Dudzeviciute_2020, Reuter_2020, Drew_2022}).
-As shown by \citet{Drew_2022}, the apparent increase of the dust temperature at lower redshift galaxies is often caused by the bias, whereby colder systems had been fit with warmer-temperature SEDs due to the lack of long wavelength data (and hence no photometric constraints on the Rayleigh-Jeans tail of the dust emission curve).
-A number of works that find no evolution of $T_{\rm d}$ with redshift are based on brightest sources selected at (sub-)mm wavelengths, not necessarily representative of the bulk of the star-forming galaxy population on the main sequence (e.g. \citealt{Dudzeviciute_2020, Reuter_2020}). \citet{Drew_2022} find that for the sample of $z<2$ galaxies the IR luminosity anti-correlates with the dust emission rest-frame peak wavelength (and hence correlates with the luminosity-weighted dust temperature).
-They also determine that the $z<2$ $T_{\rm d}$-$L_{\rm IR}$ relation does not evolve with redshift.
-Given that the star formation rates (and $L_{\rm IR}$) for star-forming main-sequence galaxies, at fixed stellar mass, increase with redshift, the redshift-independent correlation of $L_{\rm IR}$ and $T_{\rm d}$ produces hotter SEDs at higher $z$'s.
+There are three main sets of claims that can be distinguished -- those that argue that, at fixed $L_{\rm IR}$, $T_{\rm d}$ is lower at higher redshifts (e.g., \citealt{Chapman_2002, Pope_2006, Magnelli_2014}), those that claim $T_{\rm d}$ to be increasing with $z$ (e.g., \citealt{Schreiber_2018, Faisst_2020}), and those that show no evolution at all (e.g., \citealt{Dudzeviciute_2020, Reuter_2020, Drew_2022}).
+As has been shown by \citet{Drew_2022}, the apparent increase in the dust temperature in lower-redshift galaxies is often caused by the bias, whereby colder systems had been fit with warmer-temperature SEDs due to the lack of long wavelength data (and hence no photometric constraints on the Rayleigh-Jeans tail of the dust emission curve).
+A number of works that have found no evolution of $T_{\rm d}$ with redshift are based on brightest sources selected at (sub-)mm wavelengths, not necessarily representative of the bulk of the star-forming galaxy population on the MS (e.g., \citealt{Dudzeviciute_2020, Reuter_2020}). \citet{Drew_2022} have found that for the sample of $z<2$ galaxies, the IR luminosity anti-correlates with the dust emission rest-frame peak wavelength (and hence correlates with the luminosity-weighted dust temperature).
+They have also determined that the $z<2$ $T_{\rm d}$-$L_{\rm IR}$ relation does not evolve with redshift.
+Given that the SFRs (and $L_{\rm IR}$) for star-forming MS galaxies, at fixed stellar mass, increase with redshift, the redshift-independent correlation of $L_{\rm IR}$ and $T_{\rm d}$ produces hotter SEDs at higher $z$'s.